nearform/titus/packages/titus-infra-aws-mira/README.md

 In the config directory there are 2 files that are required to ovveride the deployment values in the pipeline.

-NODE_ENV definition in the command `NODE_ENV=$ENVIRONMENT npx mira deploy...` will define which environemnt will be deployed by the pipeline.
+The NODE_ENV definition in the command `NODE_ENV=$ENVIRONMENT npx mira deploy...` will define which environment will be deployed by the pipeline.

 ### Defining Steps for the Pipeline